Kipok/NeMo-Skills/docs/reproducing-results.md

    in the conversion command.

    After the generation is done, we want to run LLM-as-a-judge evaluation to get more accurate numbers than symbolic comparison.
+You need to define `OPENAI_API_KEY` for the command below to work.

    ```
    ns llm_math_judge \